xelfia/XELF.MagicaVoxel.Shaders/README.md

 * Palette can group:
   * Each group will not blur into each other.
   * Colors in same group only will blur.
+* Shader can only access voxels.
+  * Needs preparation of a proper palette you want.

 ### Console Commands
 * **xs blur `color group stride` `center weight bias`**